servo/servo/tests/wpt/README.md

 Updating the upstream tests
 ===========================

-In order to update the tests from upstream use the same mach update commands. e.g. to update the web-platform-tests:
+In order to update the tests from upstream, use the same mach update commands.
+E.g. to update the web-platform-tests:

-    ./mach update-wpt --sync
+    ./mach update-wpt --sync --patch

+Then, to update the test results:

     ./mach test-wpt --log-raw=update.log
     ./mach update-wpt update.log

+You'll also need to do the same for the legacy layout engine:

+    ./mach test-wpt --legacy-layout --log-raw=legacy.log
+    ./mach update-wpt --legacy-layout legacy.log

+Finally, commit the results from `tests/wpt/meta/` and `tests/wpt/meta-legacy-layout/`.

 This should create two commits in your servo repository with the updated tests and updated metadata.